How to Negotiate a Lower Interest Rate on Your Credit Card

 Research competitor rates.
 A quick search for "low APR credit cards" will show you what's available.
 If you can cite a specific offer ("I've been pre-approved for a card at 14.99%"), that gives the rep something concrete to respond to.

 Know your credit score.
 If your score has improved since you opened the card, mention it.
-A higher score means you're a lower risk โ which justifies a lower rate.
+A higher score means you're a lower risk — which justifies a lower rate.
+(Not sure what your score actually gets you?
+Here's what credit score you need for major milestones like buying a house.)

 When the rep answers: